kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 This problem was asked by Twitter.

 Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
 For example, given `[10, 7, 76, 415]`, you should return `77641510`.

+## Daily Coding Problem: Problem #765 [Medium]

+This problem was asked by Google.

+Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.

+The list is very long, so making more than one pass is prohibitively expensive.

+Do this in constant space and in one pass.